biancamika/digital-garden/content/notes/3. Permanent Notes/Everyone always acts in accordance with their internal narratives.md

 ---
-title: Everyone always acts in accordance with their internal narratives
+title: "Everyone always acts in accordance with their internal narratives"
 ---
 ## Reference
 - **Source:** [[Seth Godin]]; [[This is Marketing - Book]]